Paul Klee: The Life & Work of an Iconic Artist

 Candide ou l’optimisme, Part of the illustration of Voltaires, Paul Klee, 1911

-1914 – 1919: Paul Klee’s Mystical Abstract Period
+Paul Klee’s Mystical Abstract Period (1914-1919)

-Circles connected with ribbons, Paul Klee, 1914, watercolor
+Circles connected with ribbons, Paul Klee, 1914, watercolor.

 While the artist was in Tunis, he also produced some abstract paintings.
 However, there was no final separation from the object in his paintings.
-Klee’s experiments with watercolor had lasted more than ten years and had led him to an independent painterly work, in which the colorful oriental world of Tunis became the basis of his ideas.
+Klee’s experiments with watercolor lasted more than ten years and had led him to an independent painterly work, in which the colorful world of Tunis became the basis of his ideas.

-Mourning flowers, Paul Klee, 1917, watercolor
+Mourning flowers by Paul Klee, 1917, watercolor

 A few months after his return to Munich in 1914, World War I started and the artist was called to military service.
 However, he was spared a frontline operation.
 It was under the influence of his military service that the painting Funeral Flowers from 1917 was created.
 With its graphic signs, vegetable and fantastic forms, it gives a forecast of his later works, which harmoniously unite graphics, color, and the object.